RedisInsight/Tutorials/src/ds/prob/hyperloglog.md

 In this tutorial you will learn how to use the HyperLogLog (HLL) probabilistic data structure in a bike shop use case.

-HyperLogLog is a probabilistic data structure that estimates the cardinality of a set.
+HyperLogLog is a probabilistic data structure that estimates the number of unique elements (cardinality) of a set.
 As a probabilistic data structure, HLL trades perfect accuracy for efficient space utilization.
 The Redis HLL implementation uses at most 12 KB of memory and provides a standard error of 0.81%.

-A common use case for HLLs is to track the number anonymous unique visits to a web resource.
+A common use case for HLLs is to track the number unique visits to a web resource.
 HLLs help answer questions like:

 - How many unique visits has this page had on this day?
 - How many unique users have played this song?